cyberbotics/webots_ros2/webots_ros2_examples/README.md

 #### Troubleshooting

-If you see import failures or indications WEBOTS_HOME is incorrectly set, make sure your environment variables are [configured for extern controllers](https://www.cyberbotics.com/doc/guide/running-extern-robot-controllers?version=master#environment-variables).
+If you see import failures or some indications saying that `WEBOTS_HOME` is incorrectly set, make sure your environment variables are [configured for extern controllers](https://www.cyberbotics.com/doc/guide/running-extern-robot-controllers?version=master#environment-variables).

 ## TurtleBot3 Burger